-Not only was the water perfect for fishing, but to our left through the trees and down at the back of the church was THE fishing dock where fisherman got into their boats to fish in these warm waters.
+Not only was the water perfect for fishing, but to our left through the trees and down at the back of the church was THE fishing dock where fishermen got into their boats to fish in these warm waters.
 A natural stone dock with natural stone steps leading up to the dock.
 With the church gone, the shore would have been where they would have cleaned their nets and hauled in their catch of the day.
-Though we couldn’t yet see them, we were at THE dock where Peter, Andrew, James, John and the other fishermen disciples would have entered the water.
+Though we couldn’t yet see them, we were at THE dock where Peter, Andrew, James, John, and the other fishermen disciples would have entered the water.

 The first, when Jesus called Peter to be a disciple.
 Luke 5 recounts that Jesus had already begun His ministry in general and in Capernaum specifically.
 He had many people who were around, wanting to hear the word of God.
 One day while He was standing by the lake, he saw two boats on the shore without men, because the men were washing their nets.
-Jesus got into a boat owned by Simon (Peter), pushed it into the water deeper and began teaching.
+Jesus got into a boat owned by Simon (Peter), pushed it into the water deeper, and began teaching.

 Luke 5:4 -8 “When He had stopped speaking, He said to Simon, “Launch out into the deep and let down your nets for a catch.
 But Simon answered and said to Him, Master, we have toiled all night and caught nothing; nevertheless, at your word I will let down the net.
 And when they had done this, they caught a great number of fish, and their net was breaking.
 So they signaled to their partners to help them.
 And they came and filled both the boats, so that they began to sink.
 When Simon Peter saw it, he fell down at Jesus’ knees saying, “Depart from me, for I am a sinful man, Oh Lord.”

+Peter was fishing in Tabgha and met Jesus after an all-night fishing trip that didn’t get him one fish.
 Peter was an experienced fisherman, Jesus told him to cast his nets, plural.
 Peter knew he hadn’t caught fish all night, so because of lack of faith and perhaps not wanting Jesus to be embarrassed in front of all the masses that were following him, Peter cast only one net.
 But as Amir told us, “When God wants to bless you, you better be ready.
 If you’re not, the weight of the blessing might cause you to sink.!”
 James and John, the sons of Zebedee were also there as was Peter’s brother, Andrew.
 Jesus responded to Simon,

 “… Do not be afraid.
 From now on you will catch men” Luke 5:10.
 Thus began the gathering of the disciples.

-Three years later, 100 miles south from this very spot, Peter, after spending three years day and night with his Lord, would deny Jesus three times the night before Jesus crucifixion.
+Three years later, 100 miles south from this very spot, Peter, after spending three years day and night with his Lord, would deny Jesus three times the night before Jesus’ crucifixion.
 Just as Jesus had told Peter he would.
 Afraid, certainly.
 Shocked, absolutely.
 Jewish tradition said that the Messiah would come as a human, but He would save them and rule, not die a vicious death.
 The prophets on the other hand in the Bible spoke of death.
 Jesus Himself kept telling the disciples over and over that it was necessary for Him to die and that He would return.
 None of them understood.
 Even after the resurrection, when they had seen Him alive, they didn’t understand.
 They were depressed.
 They didn’t yet have the Holy Spirit and Peter, in particular, felt very guilty.
 So what did they do?
+Went back to Tabgha.
 Peter said in John 21:3 “I’m going fishing!”
 (That was his profession, that was what he knew.
 Just like that, I’m going fishing!
 Four of the other disciples, Thomas, the twin, the sons of Zebedee (John and James) and two others )

 “They said to him, “We are going with you also.”
 They went out and immediately got into the boat, and that night caught nothing.”